-- D1.1 The Doctorate in Business Administration (DBA) with Munich Business School shares the general educational aims of all Sheffield Hallam University's professional doctorates; these are to: - a) provide a programme of in-depth study and personal scholarship in a specialist professional area, including the development of expertise in appropriate methods of research and enquiry, through sustained and independent high quality work which demonstrates critical judgement via a project of advanced research and/or enquiry; and to - b) enable the development of knowledge, critical understanding and/or modes of professional practice which make a significant and distinctive contribution to the advancement of the profession, and to the development of a community of professionals committed to evidence based practice. - D1.2 The specific objectives of the DBA are to: - a) provide an opportunity to make an independent and original contribution to knowledge and to the practice of management and the professions; - b) provide a sound research training and development to enable candidates to complete their research successfully and to continue to contribute to knowledge; - c) build a rich community of reflective practitioners; - d) contribute to the enhancement of management in the regions and beyond; - e) contribute to business success in the region and beyond. - D1.3 The University shall ensure that DBAs awarded and conferred are comparable in standard with similar awards granted and conferred throughout higher education in the United Kingdom. - D1.4 The University shall encourage co-operation with other organisations for the purposes of research leading to the award of the DBA.
-Such co-operation shall be intended: - a) to encourage outward-looking and relevant practice-related research;
+- D1.1 The Doctorate in Business Administration (DBA) shares the general educational aims of all Sheffield Hallam University's professional doctorates; these are to: - a) provide a programme of in-depth study and personal scholarship in a specialist professional area, including the development of expertise in appropriate methods of research and enquiry, through sustained and independent high quality work which demonstrates critical judgement via a project of advanced research and/or enquiry; and to - b) enable the development of knowledge, critical understanding and/or modes of professional practice which make a significant and distinctive contribution to the advancement of the profession, and to the development of a community of professionals committed to evidence based practice. - D1.2 The specific objectives of the DBA are to: - a) provide an opportunity to make an independent and original contribution to knowledge and to the practice of management and the professions; - provide a sound research training and development to enable candidates to complete their research successfully and to continue to contribute to knowledge; - c) build a rich community of reflective practitioners; - d) contribute to the enhancement of management in the regions and beyond; - e) contribute to business success in the region and beyond. - D1.3 The University shall ensure that DBAs awarded and conferred are comparable in standard with similar awards granted and conferred throughout higher education in the United Kingdom. - D1.4 The University shall encourage co-operation with other organisations for the purposes of research leading to the award of the DBA.
+Such co-operation shall be intended: - a) to encourage outward-looking and relevant practice-related research; - b) to extend the candidate's own experience and perspectives of the work;

-- b) to extend the candidate's own experience and perspectives of the work; - c) to provide a wider range of experience and expertise to assist in the development of the project; - d) to be mutually beneficial; and, - e) where appropriate, to enable the candidate to develop as a member of a community of professional practitioners.
+- c) to provide a wider range of experience and expertise to assist in the development of the project; - d) to be mutually beneficial; and, - e) where appropriate, to enable the candidate to develop as a member of a community of professional practitioners.

-Co-operation has been formalised with Munich Business School which is referred to as the Collaborating Organisation.
-Formal collaboration involves essential access by the candidate to the following categories of resource at the Collaborating Organisation:
+Co-operation may be formalised with one or more bodies external to the University, referred to as Collaborating Organisations.
+Formal collaboration shall normally involve essential access by the candidate to one or more of the following categories of resource at the Collaborating Organisation:

 - Equipment;

-- Facilities;
+- Facilities:

 - Premises;

 - Staff;

 - Data.

-The name of the Collaborating Organisation, Munich Business School, shall appear on the candidate's thesis and degree certificate (see Section D7).
-In addition individual students may enter into a specific and formal cooperation with another collaborating organisation in order to undertake their research
+If formal collaboration occurs, the name(s) of the Collaborating Organisation(s) shall appear on the candidate's thesis and degree certificate (see Section D7).